Mike Hostilo Law Firm

 Premises Liability Law

-If you are injured on someone else’s property due to their negligence, contact the Mike Hostilo Law Firm today.
+If you are injured on someone else’s property due to their negligence, contact The Mike Hostilo Law Firm today.
 You may have a premises liability claim – but handling it on your own can be complicated.
 That’s why it’s crucial to have an experienced liability lawyer on your side.

 What Does “Duty of Care” Mean?

 The law defines “duty of care'' as a company’s or business’s obligation to protect its employees and the public from undue risks.
 For instance, businesses have a duty of care to their employees and the public.
 While operating their business, they must promote the health, safety, and wellbeing of others.
-Furthermore, the business and its owners or management have a moral and ethical duty not to cause or fail to prevent any physical or psychological harm to the employee.

-Because liability claims can be challenging, it’s best to entrust yours to an experienced premises liability attorney.
+premises liability attorney.
 In addition to legal support, you’ll receive trusted guidance as you pursue the justice you deserve.

 If I Am Injured on Someone's Property, Is the Owner Liable for My Injuries?